roman-milk/roman-milk.github.io/that-old-house-1.md

  I found myself imagining things, touches to my hair, something brushing against my hip.
 I was normally pretty quiet when on my own, but I was talking to The House, asking if anybody was there.
 What did they want?
 What was going on?

  At least moving some wood and tools up to the second floor distracted me for a while, and I worked later than I would normally during the week.
 I still opted for a scotch on the porch, nervous about going to bed.
 I made it a double.
-Report_Story #6